abapPM/ABAP-Emoji/README.md

 Use [GitHub Cheatsheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md) to view supported Emoji shortcodes.
 Raw text may contains the emoji character (cut&paste it into your text) or the emoji shortcode.

-Get CSS for emoji class:
+Get CSS for the emoji class:

 ```abap
 data(emoji) = zcl_emoji=>create( ).